katylak/cvad/configure-monitoring.md

 ## IBM Cloud monitoring services
 {: #ibm-cloud-monitoring}

-You can configure service and slow pings with {{site.data.keyword.cloud}} monitoring services to make sure that your devices are online and responsive.
-You can also configure user notifications.
+You can configure monitoring with {{site.data.keyword.mon_full}} to keep you aware of any issues with your devices.
 For more information, see [{{site.data.keyword.cloud_notm}} monitoring services](/docs/cloud-infrastructure?topic=cloud-infrastructure-monitoring).
-You can also enable advanced monitoring with {{site.data.keyword.mon_full_notm}}.
-For more information, see the [{{site.data.keyword.mon_full_notm}} getting started tutorial](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started).

 ## Virtual Apps and Desktops monitoring
 {: #virtual-apps-desktops-monitoring}